smaranda2barsan/kubernetes-fundamentals/08_services/README.md

 - Access the service

-  Get an EXTERNAL-IP of one of the nodes
+  Get an INTERNAL-IP of one of the nodes

   ```bash
   kubectl get nodes -o wide